Glossary

 A functional capacity assessment for children and youth.

-PEDI-CAT may be used alongside other assessments, and can be used in conjunction with other information to understand how a child’s developmental delay or disability impacts on their ability to participate in daily life activities compared to other children of a similar age.
+PEDI-CAT can be used alongside other assessments to understand how a child’s developmental delay or disability impacts their ability to participate in daily life activities, compared to other children their age.

 Participants

-People who apply and meet the access criteria for the NDIS.
+People who apply and meet the eligibility criteria for the NDIS.

 Partners